frlegg/timeline/README.md

 # Timeline
 The earth's timeline on the template of Josh Worth's scale model of the solar system.
-Hosted at frlegg.github.io/timeline
+Hosted [here](frlegg.github.io/timeline)

 Nothing in this is 100% to scale.
 This is for a couple of reasons:
 1. When 1 pixel is 1221 years, and its very easy tomiss by > 10 pixels, then there is a substansial error margin